 The department's website says veterans of all "ages and circumstances" can also chat online and text 838255 for support options.
 All contact points are accessible 24 hours a days, seven days a week, 365 days a year.
 The organization says since its inception it has answered more than 2 million calls

 , approximately 10 million Americans, aged 12 to 29, need treatment for substance abuse and addiction.
-The Partnership for Drug Free Kids offers a toll-free hotline: 1-855-378-DRUGFREE (4373) to help parents who are seeking help for their children.
+The Partnership for Drug-Free Kids offers a toll-free hotline: 1-855-DRUGFREE (378-4373) to assist parents who are seeking help for their children.

 Above the Influence

-, a program of the Partnership for Drug Free Kids, is a website for young adults who are either struggling with addiction or who have a friend who is.
-The website describes warning signs and resources to find help and treatment.
+is a website for young adults who want to get help for themselves or a friend who is using substances.
+The site describes warning signs and offers resources for treatment.

 Once referred to a treatment center, knowing what to look for is key.
 Treatment options are not created equal or one-size-fits-all.
 When considering a program, the National Institute on Drug Abuse

 recommends choosing a treatment method that is backed by solid scientific evidence.
 The organization also recommends asking whether a program customizes treatment to the individual needs of each patient, taking into account a patient's background and particular history with drug abuse.

 "Without attending to the social issues (of an individual) we will not see as great of an effect as potentially possible," says Jack Stein, the institute's Director of the Office of Science Policy and Communications.
 "We need to approach substance abuse disorder from a whole person perspective."